 Commentary by Jack Kelley

-The Prosperity Gospel teachers are right when they say that the Lord intended for us to live abundant lives.
-The problem is that these teachers have misrepresented the Lord’s motives in making these promises to a point where although they themselves are personally awash in material wealth, their followers rank 2nd lowest of all American Christians in average income.
-(Source: Pew Forum on Religion & Public Life2) The Lord intended for us to be financially secure so we’d be generous to a fault, not so we could amass personal fortunes at the expense of others.
+The Prosperity Gospel teachers are right when they say the Lord intended for us to live abundant lives.
+The problem is, they have misrepresented the Lord’s promise of abundance, turning it into a false teaching where the motive is greed and not gratitude.
+Because of this only the teachers themselves are awash in material wealth, while as a group their followers rank 2nd lowest of all American Christians in average income.
+(Source: Pew Forum on Religion & Public Life) The Lord intended for us to be financially secure so we could be generous to a fault, not so we could live a life of excess while ignoring the needs of others.

 But that’s a story for another day.
 Our topic here is the way it was meant to be.
 In spite of current evidence to the contrary the Lord always intended for our lives to be much better than those of the pagan/secular world.
 I’ll show you what I mean.
 Here are some of the things God had Moses tell the Israelites when He was preparing them for their life in the Promised Land,